Here’s a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 November 2, 2005 - Speaks at the funeral of Rosa Parks.

-October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 protest.
+October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 rally.

 April 23, 2009 - Is fined $285,000 by the FEC, alleging he received hundreds of thousands of dollars in private funds.
 It is later found that his National Action Network gave hundreds of thousands of dollars towards his campaign that should have been covered by his election committee.

 May 16, 2009 - On the 55th anniversary of Brown v.
-Board of Education, Sharpton and former House Speaker Newt Gingrich come together at the White House to announce they will be working together to explore how the educational gap between races and classes can be fixed.
+Board of Education, Sharpton and former House Speaker Newt Gingrich announce they will be working together to explore how the educational gap between races and classes can be fixed.

-June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling when arrests have been made.
+June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling.

 September 3, 2009 - Delivers eulogy at Michael Jackson’s funeral.